 Although it might not seem like it, payment processors aren’t working against you.
-In fact, they have the tools and processes set up to help reduce chargebacks.
+In fact, they have the tools and processes set up to help reduce friendly fraud.

-However, if you don’t follow your processors’ protocols, you’re putting yourself at an increased risk.
+However, if you don’t follow your processors’ protocols, you’re putting yourself at a high risk for issues.